mattislub/booksDB/README.md

 - `DATABASE_URL` – PostgreSQL connection string used by the API server.
 - `PORT` – Port for the Express server (defaults to `3000` if not set).
-- `OPENAI_API_KEY` – API key with access to GPT‑4 Vision used to extract book details directly from uploaded cover images.
+- `OPENAI_API_KEY` – API key with access to GPT‑4 Vision used to extract book details and suggested categories directly from uploaded cover images.
 If omitted, the `/api/analyze-book-image` endpoint will return a `503` response and book image analysis will be disabled.
 - `SMTP_HOST`, `SMTP_PORT`, `SMTP_USER`, `SMTP_PASS` – SMTP credentials used to
   send confirmation emails after an order is placed.
 If these are not set, the server will skip sending emails.